scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[39:6]** And by it the truth will be hidden, and all those who are polluted with iniquity will flee to it, as evil beasts flee and creep into the forest.

-**[39:7]** And it will come to pass when the time of its consummation that he should fall has approached, then the principate of My Messiah will be revealed, which is like the fountain and the vine, and when it is revealed it will root out the multitude of its host.
+**[39:7]** And it will come to pass when the time of his consummation that he should fall has approached, then the principate of My Messiah will be revealed, which is like the fountain and the vine, and when it is revealed it will root out the multitude of its host.

-**[39:8]** And that which thou hast seen, the lofty cedar, which was left of that forest, and with regard to this fact, that the vine spoke those words with it which thou didst hear, this is the word.
+**[39:8]** And that which thou hast seen, the lofty cedar, which was left of that forest, and with regard to this fact, that the vine spoke those words with it which thou didst hear, this is the word."

-**[40:1]** The last leader of that time will be left alive, when the multitude of his hosts will be put to the sword and be bound, and they will take him up to Mount Zion, and My Messiah will convict him of all his impieties, and will gather and set before him all the works of his hosts.
+**[40:1]** "The last leader of that time will be left alive, when the multitude of his hosts will be put to the sword and be bound, and they will take him up to Mount Zion, and My Messiah will convict him of all his impieties, and will gather and set before him all the works of his hosts.

 **[40:2]** And afterwards he will put him to death, and protect the rest of My people which shall be found in the place which I have chosen.

 **[40:3]** And his principate will stand for ever, until the world of corruption is at an end, and until the times aforesaid are fulfilled.

 **[40:4]** This is thy vision, and this is its interpretation."

 **[41:1]** And I answered and said: "To whom will these things be, or how many (will they be)? or who will be worthy to live at that time?